jbreckmckye/nortis/README.md

-# Notris, a game for web, MacOS and PSOne
+# Notris: a block puzzle game for PSOne

-Tetris-like game for multiple platforms.

-The following notes will be written up into a blog post...

-Progress:
+Notris is a familiar (but legally distinct!) block puzzle game for the PlayStation 1.
+It's written in C using PSnoobSDK.

+This repo contains builds for three platforms:

-- ✅ Web with `<canvas>`
+- ✅ a JavaScript prototype using `<canvas>`
-- ✅ MacOS with C and SDL2
+- ✅ a MacOS C port using SDL
-- ⏳ PlayStation 1 with C
+- ⏳ a PlayStation 1 game

+# Notes (WIP)

+The following are rough notes that will be written up into a blog post

 ## JavaScript with canvas